Introduction

 - Free Ribosomes: Synthesize proteins primarily involved in cytoplasmic functions, such as glycolysis enzymes and nuclear proteins.

 - Rough ER-bound Ribosomes: Synthesize proteins destined for secretion, incorporation into the cell membrane, or delivery to lysosomes.
 This is initiated by a signal recognition particle (SRP) that recognizes a signal sequence on the growing polypeptide chain, guiding it to the rough ER.
+For more on the role of the rough ER in protein synthesis, see our article on Understanding the Endoplasmic Reticulum: Structure and Functions Explained.

 Post-Translational Modifications